 “Moreover, the distribution networks are very complementary and the strong presence of P&W in Germany will not only allow us to expand the Parts and Accessories offering but will also accelerate the deployment of our Rider Gear brands in the country,” he continued.

-Strengthening its presence in Europe is one thing, but could Bihr have additional geographic ambitions for expansion?
+Strengthening its presence in is one thing, but could Bihr have additional geographic ambitions for expansion?
 As a matter of fact, that’s another goal of this acquisition.
 P&W has an existing North American subsidiary, Wunderlich America—and America is a vast, untapped market for Bihr.
 The company plans to leverage this U.S. subsidiary to “support the expansion of the Bihr house brands—primarily RST—in America.”

 More choice in gear is usually a good thing for riders, so here’s hoping this is a positive move on all fronts.